 For a long time, it has been said that some foods a mom eats can give gases to her baby.
-However, there is not enough evidence to prove that that is entirely true.
+However, there is not enough evidence to prove that this is entirely true.

 Not because a food causes you gases, it means your baby will have them too.
 This is because not all foods manifest in breast milk.
 Therefore, there’s no list of foods that you shouldn’t eat while you breastfeed.
 It is important to understand that each baby is different and that you have to figure out which foods may affect your little one so you can avoid them.
 Maybe what affects one child doesn’t necessarily affect yours.

 On the other side, your diet isn’t necessarily the cause of your baby’s gases.
-Since his digestive system is still young and is maturing, there may be different causes for your baby’s discomfort.
+Since their digestive system is still young and maturing, there may be different causes for your baby’s discomfort.